bugladen/NadekoBot/docs/guides/Linux Guide.md

 `mono NadekoBot.exe`

 **CHECK THE BOT IN DISCORD, IF EVERYTHING IS WORKING**

+####Setting up Nadeko Music

+For how to set up Nadeko for music and Google API Keys, follow [Setting up NadekoBot for Music](Windows Guide.md#setting-up-nadekobot-for-music)

 Now time to **move bot to background** and to do that, press **CTRL+B+D** (this will ditach the nadeko session using TMUX), and you can finally close PuTTY now.